Joint Rent Group - 2025 Minutes

 Jane shared the outstanding actions on screen and went through the updates received.

-JRG077 CCTV – Tenants happy with the written and verbal updates provided and accept the privacy and legislation restrictions but is an area of keen tenant interest.
-Want it to be an agenda item for JRG and for written updates to be provided.
-Keen for updates to include project progress, expected completion date, camera coverage (car parks for example) and the impact of the General Fund saving on overall CCTV provision and what saving was made by the HRA by the proposed reduction in service.
-Updates could be for both Liaison and JRG meetings as issue been raised at both.
+JRG077 – CCTV – Tenants were happy with the written and verbal updates provided and accept the privacy and legislation restrictions, but it remains an area of keen tenant interest.
+Agreed it should remain an agenda item for JRG, with written updates to include project progress, expected completion date, camera coverage (e.g., car parks), impact of General Fund savings on CCTV provision, and HRA savings from the proposed service reduction.
+Updates to be provided for both Liaison and JRG meetings.

-JRG095 Council Tax for ground floor MSF – need to wait outcome of meeting with Assessor for any progress.
+JRG095 – Council Tax for ground floor MSF – Progress depends on outcome of meeting with Assessor.

-Discussed update provided.
-Condensed version of appraisal will hopefully show the consultation carried out, the costs involved, the various options and the decision taken.
-Action: Jane to ask Beata to ensure condensed version covers all those aspects.
+Discussed the update provided.
+A condensed version of the appraisal will hopefully show the consultation carried out, costs involved, options considered, and decisions taken.
+Action: Jane to ask Beata to ensure condensed version covers all these aspects.

 Void Budget and Performance Monitoring – Q3

-Still concern about work being capitalised considering borrowing costs are so high but appreciate why it’s being done.
-Void performance has improved but still over budget.
-Discussed average days to let figures and impact of discounts mentioned by Martin at the last meeting.
-Tenants keen to see figures for re-let times without discounts included in the void updates provided - template to be updated to show this more clearly.
-The internal focus on reducing overall timescales that Martin mentioned was welcomed and see could have positive impact on rent loss and council tax costs so if added to template will be easier to monitor progress.
+Concerns noted about capitalising work given high borrowing costs, but reasons understood.
+Void performance has improved but remains over budget.
+Discussed average days to let and impact of discounts as previously mentioned by Martin.
+Tenants keen to see figures for re-let times without discounts included; template to be updated to show this more clearly.
+Internal focus on reducing timescales welcomed.
 Action: Jane to ask for template to be amended so average re-let days without discounts are included.

 Update on Capital Programme P10

-Jane shared the Capital programme (Period 10) on the screen with the amended target figures.
-Discussed the updated target figures – interest is still in the final numbers completed as well as the budget spend.
-Concern that less tenants are getting benefit of EWI than budgeted for – planned for 450 properties to be done, 266 done to date and projected that 350 will be done by 31/3/25 but nearly all of budget will be spent so getting less done for the money – questions raised about what has affected costs and if there is a set price for the contract?
+Jane shared the Capital programme (Period 10) on screen with amended target figures.
+Discussion included final numbers completed, budget spend, and EWI progress.
+Concern that fewer tenants are benefiting from EWI than budgeted – planned 450 properties, 266 done to date, projected 350 by 31/3/25.
+Nearly all budget spent.
 Action: Jane to ask Alan for further explanation.

-Bathrooms and showers been put together again but tenants keen to see them separate.
-Action: Jane to ask Alan to separate out budget and numbers for bathrooms and showers on template for future JRG meetings.
+Bathrooms and showers previously combined; tenants want separate figures.
+Action: Jane to ask Alan to separate budget and numbers for bathrooms and showers on future templates.

-Discussed bathroom budget underspend and reason given that some tenants refuse a new bathroom – concern that this is the case and means only 90 bathrooms will be renewed by 31/3.
-Bathroom life cycle is 20 years so such low renewal figures could mean far more need done in other years.
-Want to understand how capital programme works in more detail and choosing bathrooms as a focus might help.
-Action: Jane to ask for a breakdown of bathroom budget and completed numbers for last 5 years and how many properties currently have a bathroom that is older than 20 years?
+Discussion on bathroom budget underspend due to tenant refusals – only 90 bathrooms expected to be renewed by 31/3.
+Life cycle is 20 years, meaning more may need renewal in other years.
+Action: Jane to ask for a breakdown of bathroom budget and completed numbers for last 5 years and how many properties currently have bathrooms over 20 years old.

 Rent and Council Budget Setting Outcome